-Medical Assisting Technology Degree Type Diploma
+Medical Assisting Technology Degree Type

-The Medical Assisting Technology diploma is a comprehensive approach to preparing students to work in the complex environment of physician offices, hospital business services, and other health care related facilities.
-Program graduates possess the essential skills to manage a medical office and the clinical expertise required for patient care.
+The Associate of Applied Science Degree in Medical Assisting Technology is a comprehensive approach to preparing students to work in the complex environment of physician offices, hospital business services, and other health care related facilities.
+Graduates of the program have the necessary skills for managing a medical office and the clinical skills for patient care.
 The program covers administrative skills, both ICD and CPT coding, medical billing, insurance coding procedures, and provider regulatory issues.
 Clinical skills include everything within the role of a medical assistant from patient history, vital signs and documentation to diagnostic testing, phlebotomy, and patient education.
 Included are basic human anatomy and physiology, disease, and pharmacology concepts.
-There is a planned practicum that prepares the student for the transition to the professional field.
+There is a planned practicum that prepares the student for transition to the professional field.
 Managed care and ethico-legal aspects of health care are integrated throughout the program along with microcomputer applications.
-Students who complete the program can apply for and take the National Center for Competency Testing (NCCT) National Certified Medical Assistant (NCMA) exam.
+Students that satisfactorily complete the program are eligible to apply for and take the National Center for Competency Testing (NCCT) National Certified Medical Assistant (NCMA) exam.